 Jones impressed his coaches so much he was named a co-captain of the team in 1964.
 That same season, Jones paved the way for Arkansas to win the national championship against Nebraska.
 It’s still the only football title Arkansas has won in school history.

 Jimmy Johnson, the eventual Cowboys head coach, was on the same Arkansas team in 1964.
-Jones and Johnson became good friends as teammates, and they teamed up again in the NFL to win three Super Bowls together.
+Jones and Johnson became good friends as teammates, and they teamed up again in the NFL to win two Super Bowls together.

 Jerry Jones’ grandson is following in his footsteps at his alma mater